 1. Consider gifts of long-term appreciated securities.

-This method can also be beneficial if your portfolio includes “overweight positions” (positions that comprise a high percentage of your overall portfolio).
-Gifting shares of these overweight positions can help satisfy your philanthropic goals as well as the common goal to diversify your portfolio, all while managing the impact on your capital gains tax.
+This method can also be beneficial if your portfolio includes “overweight positions.”
+These positions comprise a high percentage of your overall portfolio.
+Gifting shares of these satisfy your philanthropic goals and the common goal to diversify your portfolio, all while managing the impact on your capital gains tax.

 2. Consider a bunching strategy.

 The 2017 tax laws increased the standard deduction and capped certain itemized deductions.
 As a result of those tax law changes, many tax filers no longer itemize their deductions.
-However, if you’re considering itemizing, a “bunching” strategy may be helpful.
+However, if you’re considering itemizing, a “bunching” strategy may help.

 Under this strategy, donations are concentrated in a single year to increase all deductions’ value beyond the standard deduction threshold.
-Then, in the 1-2 years that follow, smaller dollar donations are made, and the larger standard deduction is used.
+Then, in the 1-2 years that follow, smaller dollar donations are made.
+The larger standard deduction is used.

 To further maximize this strategy’s benefits, consider using the bunched charitable donations to offset the costs of converting a traditional IRA to a Roth IRA.
-Remember, thanks to the CARES Act.
-You now can deduct up to 100% of your Adjusted Gross Income (AGI) for cash contributions made in 2020 (this limit previously was 60%).
+Thanks to the CARES Act, you now can deduct up to 100% of your Adjusted Gross Income (AGI) for cash contributions made in 2020.
+This limit previously was 60%.